mdcourse/mdcourse.github.io/docs/source/chapters/chapter2.rst

 Let's test the *Prepare* class to make sure that it does what is expected.
 Here, a system containing 2 atoms of type 1, and 3 atoms of type 2 is prepared.
-LJs parameters and masses for each groups are also defined.
+LJs parameters and masses for each groups are also defined, and given physical units thanks to the *UnitRegistry* of Pint.

 .. label:: start_test_2a_class